tofflemire/tofflemire.github.io/pages/research.md

 <hr>
 ## Dissertation Overview

-My dissertation research focuses on understanding the interaction between young binary star systems and their circumstellar material during star formation.
-Over the past thirty years, a detailed picture has emerged describing the late stages of star formation, in which the interaction between a star and its protoplanetary disk plays an intergral role in the evolution of the star-disk system.
+My dissertation research focuses on understanding the interaction between young binary star systems and their circumstellar disks.
+Over the past thirty years, a detailed picture of star formation has emerged that places a heavy emphasis on the interaction between a star and its protoplanetary disk.
+Many properties of the emergent star, the lifetime of circumstellar disks, and the formation of planets are, in part, determined by this star-disk interaction.

+Many stars however, form with companions that have the ability to alter the distribution of disk material and the dynamics of accretion flows.

 #### <a href='https://tofflemire.github.io/photometry/'> Time-Series Photometry of Accreting Pre-MS Binary Stars </a>